ebwb/dog-book/ch2/lists/README.md

 ### insertAfter
 Similar to #insertBefore, I'd expect that the value argument given would be placed at one-after the index given.

+## Implementation Plan
+As always, start small.
+Start with i32.
+Later, generalize.

+### The Structure
+#### The list, itself
+The list ought to know things like:
+- the current size
+  - if I go with heap-allocated values, allocated on insertion, then I need not worry about something like array-indexing.
+  - OTOH, this would make for cheaper validations on several methods, specifically anything that requires specifying an index.
+	- then again, are those validations necessary?

+#### List items
+Cheap adds would be nice; given that I expect that addition of items should happen in LILO fashion, it would be ideal if we didn't have to traverse the entire list to make adds happen (i.e. avoiding O(n)).
+To that end, a doubly-linked list may suffice; addition starts with moving to the 'previous'-neighbor of the head item.

+List items need not be exposed externally; only the values that they track.

+### Construction?
+Something only implied by the book (from memory, anyway) is construction of the List, itself.
+That requires some thought.

+How have I seen lists be constructed in the past?
+Typically, in a Java 8+ world, one may construct a collection using one of any various static factories of any various collections-oriented classes.
+That seems good and right.
+For all of those options, I can only recall static methods that take in arguments, themselves.
+Several of those options would take in several (varargs) options; I'd rather start smaller than that.

+I'll start with 1.
+It's not the most fluent API, but it's a fine place to start.